melina8/ERPbasic-Project/README.md

 width="450" height="450"></kbd> <kbd><img src="https://user-images.githubusercontent.com/119127267/210022270-08170f26-aa26-4be9-87cd-87e271ebed7e.jpg"
 width="450" height="450"></kbd>

-By using "Stock" we can check all the products  and their current quantity.
-The Stock is changing dynamically according to supplies and purchases.
+By using "Stock", we can check all the products and their current quantities.
+The stock is dynamic and updates according to supplies and purchases.

 <kbd><img src="https://user-images.githubusercontent.com/119127267/210022816-eecd29a0-5a2b-4d6b-956d-8429bf7a8571.jpg"
 width="1000" height="600"></kbd>

-Finally, "Product Moves", shows us the moves of a particular product that we have to choose from a list.
-It displays all supplies and purchases from the specific product following a dating order.
-We also have the ability to open an order  from the list (in an editing format) either by double-clicking it or by selecting it and pressing the "Open Order" button.
-We can use "Refresh" button to refresh the list in case we made any changes.
+Finally, "Product Moves" allows us to view the movements of a particular product, which we select from a list.
+It displays all supplies and purchases of the specific product, in chronological order.
+We also have the ability to open an order from the list in an editing format, either by double-clicking it or by selecting it and pressing the 'Open Order' button.
+We can use the 'Refresh' button to update the list if we have made any changes.

 <kbd><img src="https://user-images.githubusercontent.com/119127267/210023459-3358a313-1ff6-42c7-9825-c4e2410392f5.jpg"
 width="1000" height="600"></kbd>